kesslerio/vibe-check-mcp/docs/Product_Requirements_Document.md

 ## Conclusion

-Anti-Pattern Coach represents a unique opportunity to serve the underserved market of individual technical leaders who need educational coaching beyond what enterprise team tools provide.
+Vibe Compass MCP represents a unique opportunity to serve the underserved market of individual technical leaders who need educational coaching beyond what enterprise team tools provide.
 By building as an independent MCP server with FastMCP, we can achieve seamless integration with Claude Code workflows while maintaining the specialized focus on systematic failure prevention that differentiates us from general code review platforms.

 The path forward is clear: build an independent MCP server optimized for anti-pattern prevention that provides educational value through real-world case studies and actionable prevention strategies.
 This approach enables the `claude -p @anti-pattern-coach` workflow the user desires while positioning for future ecosystem growth and community adoption.